SL-Mar/Pair-programming_from_articles/README.md

 QuantCoder is a  tool designed to streamline the process of searching for research articles, downloading PDFs, summarizing content, and generating QuantConnect Python algorithms based on the extracted data.

+For an explanation of the code, refer to article : https://medium.com/ai-advances/from-finance-papers-to-trading-algorithms-an-automated-approach-ccd2180ee306

 ## Features

 - **Search Articles**: Query the CrossRef API to find relevant journal articles.